-Add Custom Button Using Command bar in Dynamics 365 PowerApps
+Add Custom Button Using Command Bar in Dynamics 365 PowerApps

-Add Custom Button Using Command bar in Dynamics 365 PowerApps
+Add Custom Button Using Command Bar in Dynamics 365 PowerApps

-Following these steps below you can easily work with the Ribbon Button:
+Following these steps below, you can easily work with the Ribbon Button:

 1. Download and install Ribbon Workbench.

-2. Choose a suitable Icon for your button.
+1. Choose a suitable Icon for your button.

-3. Create a solution.
+1. Create a solution

-4. Edit the button in Ribbon Workbench.
+1. Edit the button in Ribbon Workbench

-5. Publish and test.
+1. Publish and test.

-After the new update of dynamics 365 in 2021 wave2, there is a very interesting and advanced feature to customize a button on your specific entity.
+After the new update of Dynamics 365 in 2021 Wave 2, there is a very interesting and advanced feature to customize a button on your specific entity.

 Now we will see the Life cycle of creating a custom button-through model-driven app in the following steps:

-1. These updates of Dynamics 365 allow you to customize your module easily.
+These updates of Dynamics 365 allow you to customize your module easily.
 This will take less time and show more results.
-For using this feature, navigate to https://make.powerapps.com/, then select your environment & navigate to the app button, choose your module, and start playing with that.
+For using this feature, navigate to https://make.powerapps.com, then select your environment & navigate to the app button, choose your module, and start playing with that.

-3. As you can see when you navigate the ‘Edit in preview’ button you will see this interface, there are so many advanced options that will customize your module.
+As you can see, when you navigate to the “Edit in preview” button, you will see this interface.
+There are so many advanced options that will customize your module.
 Dynamics 365 presents this update in a very easy and simple way.
+After clicking on ‘Edit command bar (preview)’, you have to select the main form for adding the custom button.

 • Button Icon (Default icons and Icons through web resource)

-• Tooltip tittle for button
+• Tooltip title for button

 • Tooltip description